xrarch/mintia/README.md

 workstation computer called [XR/station](https://github.com/xrarch/xremu).

 Its kernel design pays homage to the Windows NT operating system.
-In particular its virtual memory manager has been written to similar standards, with the capability to swap to disk not only user pages but also kernel stacks, page tables, and even ~50% of its own kernel code and heap.
+In particular the virtual memory manager has been written with similar goals, with the capability to swap to disk not only user pages but also kernel stacks, page tables, and even ~50% of its own kernel code and heap.